cms-dev/cms/docs/Installation.rst

 Both commands will install CMS in your home folder.
 If you really want to install it globally then you should remove ``--user`` and run the install command as root (but again, depending on your distribution, this might be a bad idea as it might interfere with the system package manager).

-In order to run CMS there are some preparation steps to run (like installing the sandbox, compiling localization files, creating the ``cmsuser``, and so on).
+In order to run CMS there are some preparation steps to run (like installing the sandbox, compiling localization files, downloading the front-end dependencies, creating the ``cmsuser``, and so on).
 You can either do all these steps by hand or you can run the following command:

 .. sourcecode:: bash